10 actions you can take to Save Connecticut’s Birds!

 Speak up.
 Speak out.
 Work in concert with others and with conservation organizations like Connecticut Audubon that can amplify your voice.
 Writer and climate activist Bill McKibben pointed out recently that if 3 or 4 percent of a population advocates for a cause, it’s often enough to force a change in the system.
 But if those same 3 or 4 percent take action individually, it’s not enough to make a difference.

 Do both, of course, but when Connecticut Audubon or another advocacy organization sends a conservation action alert, speak out!

 If you’re on our email list, you’ll get our action alerts.
 But you can also opt-in to receive alerts via text, here.

-Our seven centers also have volunteer opportunities – tasks that will directly benefit conservation, such as planting and tending native flowers, shrubs, and trees; removing invasive plants; helping with bird banding; monitoring bird populations, etc.
+Our seven centers also have volunteer opportunities – tasks such as planting and tending native flowers, shrubs, and trees; removing invasive plants; helping with bird banding; monitoring bird populations, etc.

-Look here for information about whom to contact at our seven centers.
+Look here for information about whom to contact at our centers.

 3. Reverse the climate crisis